-In determining the alternative minimum taxable income, qualified residence interest (other than qualified housing interest defined in section 56(e)) is not allowed
+In determining the alternative minimum taxable income, qualified residence interest (other than qualified housing interest defined in section 56(e)) is not allowed.

 If you completed Form 4952 for regular tax purposes, you may have an adjustment on this line.
-Refigure your investment interest expense on another Form 4952 as follows.
+Refigure your investment interest expense on a separate AMT Form 4952 as follows.